The registration deadline for this event has closed.

 Seed Funding

-We invite collaborative research proposals to support projects which integrate radiochemistry with other disciplines while promoting advancements in scientific knowledge, technology, and applications.
+Collaborative research proposals were invited to support projects which integrate radiochemistry with other disciplines while promoting advancements in scientific knowledge, technology, and applications.
 Successful proposals may receive awards up to $45,000 for 18 months as part of the Seeding Excellence Initiative.
-Letters of Interest (LOIs) are due April 12 with full applications due June 14.
-See details below.
+Letters of Interest (LOIs) were due April 12 with full applications due June 14.

 Steering Committee